mdailey/minimal-jwt/README.md

     window.onload = function () {
         ...
         document.getElementById('logout-button').addEventListener('click', function () {
-            clearToken();
+            sessionStorage.clear();
             changeRoute('/login');
         });
     }

-    function clearToken() {
-        sessionStorage.clear();
-    }

-For the secret fetching button, we make an Ajax request, attaching the authentication token.
+For the secret fetching button, we make an Ajax GET request, attaching the authentication token.
+As with POST,
 Let's abstract that capability into a function we can reuse:

     window.onload = function () {